genevievelyons/covid-19-simulation/README.md

 ![Alt Text](https://github.com/genevievelyons/covid-19-simulation/blob/master/Visualizations/simulation-results/nodist/nodist_sim_nomove.gif) ![Alt Text](https://github.com/genevievelyons/covid-19-simulation/blob/master/Visualizations/simulation-results/social_dist/social_dist_sim_nomove.gif)

-Based on the results of this study, the convictions of many epidemiologists, and many studies

-we believe that vehement declarations
+Based on the results of this study, the convictions of many epidemiologists, and many studies supporting our findings, we believe that vehement declarations
 [such as Laura Ingraham claiming that there was no real scientific basis for social distancing](https://www.mediamatters.org/laura-ingraham/laura-ingraham-there-was-no-real-scientific-basis-social-distancing) are easily refutable.